Collisions on Trans-Canada Highway prompt call for reduced speed for semis - Salmon Arm Observer

 While there were no injuries, the vehicle sustained damage in the incident.

-Kimmerly feels changing the speed limit for commercial tractor-trailers and limiting them to the right lane (except for when turning left) will help change driving habits.
+Kimmerly thinks changing the speed limit for commercial tractor-trailers and limiting them to the right lane (except for when turning left) will help change driving habits.

 “Most drivers are good but there is an element that is not, and it would send a message to them that something has changed and we want to have these drivers drive in a more respectful manner, a safer manner, coming through our town,” said Kimmerly.
 “Not many communities like ours have 1,500 commercial vehicles go through it every day, and it’s only a small number that breach that.”

 Kimmerly called for the same changes in January, after surveillance video from a local restaurant became public.
 Taken on the morning of Dec.
-24, 2017, the video shows a city bus edging out into the TCH/Shuswap Street intersection after the light had turned green and a semi tractor trailer running the red light and colliding with the front left corner of the bus.
+24, 2017, the video shows a city bus edging out into an intersection with Highway 1 after the light had turned green and a semi tractor trailer running the red light and colliding with the front left corner of the bus.

 City engineer Jennifer Wilson said Salmon Arm’s traffic safety committee received a letter suggesting commercial vehicle traffic be restricted to the left lane.
 She said ICBC and the Ministry of Transportation and Infrastructure commented that such a change in one short jurisdiction would cause confusion as most truckers are not local.